developer-zebra/developer-zebra-site/src/datawedge/6-2/guide/advanced/index.md

 > **DO NOT RENAME THE EXPORTED FILE**.
 Doing so will result in errors and import failure.

+**Notes**:
-**Warning: If a Profile exists on the device with the same name as one being imported, the existing profile will be overwritten by the imported one**.
+* **If a Profile exists on the device with the same name** as one being imported, the existing profile will be overwritten by the imported one.
+* **Profiles created on one device might be incompatible with another** due to variances in device peripherals and configurations.

 ### Restore (defaults)
 DataWedge has the ability to reset all user-configured settings and restore them to their original factory defaults. **This action cannot be undone**.